edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

   - [React](#react)
   - [Vue.js](#vuejs)

-  If you are using a framework not listed above, you can still install the service worker and use the `prefetch` function from `{{ PACKAGE_NAME }}/prefetch/window/prefetch` to prefetch URLs.
-Using the [example code](#clientPrefetchCode) above, you must include that code in your client-side bundle.
+  If you are using a different framework, you can still install the service worker and use the `prefetch` function from `{{ PACKAGE_NAME }}/prefetch/window/prefetch` to prefetch URLs.
+Using the following [sample code](#clientPrefetchCode), you must include that code in your client-side bundle.
 How you do this will vary depending on your framework, however, common filenames may include `app.js`, `main.js`, or `index.js`.

 Depending on your method of implementation, the above code will do the following: